Ponderix/CBL_blackjack/README.md

 # References
 Images:
-Torbjornhedqvist.
+(copyright) Torbjornhedqvist.
 “Torbjornhedqvist/Blackjack: A Black Jack Game Written in Python and Pygame.”
-GitHub, github.com/torbjornhedqvist/blackjack.
+GitHub, https://github.com/torbjornhedqvist/blackjack.
+Accessed 17 Oct.
+2024.

+(copyright) htdebeer.
+"SVG-cards: A set of playing cards in SVG, now also with a rendering in PNG and installable via NPM."
+Github, https://github.com/htdebeer/SVG-cards/tree/master.
 Accessed 17 Oct.
 2024.